PubFork/SlicerLegacyModules/README.md

 ```

-Finally, update this extension `CMakeLists.txt` to reference the new modules.
+Finally, update this extension `CMakeLists.txt` and `README.md` to reference the new modules.